-ELEMENTARY - INTRAMURAL 2023
+SECONDARY - INTRAMURAL 2023

-- For Class A pools. - · Consult Risk Management. - This activity page must be presented to the activity provider prior to the activity taking place.
+- Consult Risk Management. - This activity page must be presented to the activity provider prior to the activity taking place.
 The activity provider must meet the minimum requirements listed on this page.
-For more information on planning trips using outside providers, consult Outside Activity Providers. - All pools are governed by the Ontario Public Pool Regulation 565.
+For more information on planning trips using outside providers, consult Outside Activity Providers. - All pools are governed by the Ontario Public Pools Regulation 565.
 Sections of this regulation have been highlighted, as they are of the utmost importance for the safety of students as they participate in swimming programs.